dansteingart/without_the_hot_air/pages_md/SEwtHA_05.md

 73
 Car (1 occupant)
 80
-<span class="figurenumber">Table 5.3.</span> Passenger transport efficiencies, expressed as energy required per 100 passenger-km.
+<div class='caption'><span class="figurenumber">Table 5.3.</span> Passenger transport efficiencies, expressed as energy required per 100 passenger-km.</div>

 same plane has an energy consumption of <span class="darkred">22 kWh per 100 p-km</span>.
 A shorthaul Tupolev-154 travelling 2235 km with 70% of its 164 seats occupied consumes <span class="darkred">80 kWh per 100 p-km</span>.

 <span class="mark">35</span>*No redesign of a plane is going to radically improve its efficiency.* Actually, the Advisory Council for Aerospace Research in Europe (ACARE) target is for an overall 50% reduction in fuel burned per passenger-km by 2020 (relative to a 2000 baseline), with 15–20% improvement expected in engine efficiency.
 As of 2006, Rolls Royce is half way to this engine target \[<span class="tinylink">36w5gz</span>\].
 Dennis Bushnell, chief scientist at NASA’s Langley Research Center, seems to agree with my overall assessment of prospects for efficiency improvements in aviation.
 The aviation industry is mature.
 “There is not much left to gain except by the glacial accretion of a per cent here and there over long time periods.”
 (New Scientist, 24 February 2007, page 33.)
 The radically reshaped “Silent Aircraft” \[<span class="websitetitle">silentaircraft.org/sax40</span>\], if it were built, is predicted to be 16% more efficient than a conventional-shaped plane (Nickol, 2008).
 If the ACARE target is reached, it’s presumably going to be thanks mostly to having fuller planes and better air-traffic management.

 <img src="figure32.png" width="127" height="280" />
-<span class="figurenumber">Figure 5.5.</span> Two short-haul trips on the greenest short-haul airline: 6.3 kWh/d.
-Flying enough to qualify for silver frequent flyer status: 60 kWh/d.
+<div class='caption'><span class="figurenumber">Figure 5.5.</span> Two short-haul trips on the greenest short-haul airline: 6.3 kWh/d.
+Flying enough to qualify for silver frequent flyer status: 60 kWh/d.</div>